• Home

 Thompson is the author of several academic essays on spoken word, including "Committing the Act of Language: The (R)evolutionary Tactics and Hybridist Anxieties of Spoken Word's Third Wave" (More Caught in the Act, XYZ Publishing 2016), "Spoken Word: A Gesture Towards Possibility" (Writing Creative Writing, Dundurn Press 2018) and the upcoming, “Spoken Word: A Signifying Gesture Toward Possibility” (Harriet’s Legacies: Race, Historical Memory, and Futures in Canada, Ed.
 Ronald Cummings and Natalee Caple (McGill-Queen’s University Press, 2021).

 Andrea Thompson joined the editorial collective of Brick Books in 2020, and has served as both a curator and as the Artistic Director of Brick's online spoken word showcase, Brickyard.
 She is the recipient of the League of Canadian Poets' 2021 Leon E. & Ann M. Pavlick Poetry Prize, and her work was featured in the anthology, Best Canadian Poetry: 2020.
 Thompson currently teaches spoken word poetry through the University of Toronto’s Department of English & Drama, and her collection, A Selected History of Soul Speak (Frontenac House, Quartet 2021) was shortlisted for the Robert Kroetsch Award for Innovative Poetry, and longlisted for both the Pat Lowther and Raymond Souster awards.
+Her most recent work is The Good Word, a spoken word album that explores the intersection of Black history and faith.

 Photo: www.biaphotography.com